StarRocks/starrocks/docs/using_starrocks/catalog/hudi_catalog.md

 ### Examples

-For example, there is a Hive table named `table1`, which has four partitions: `p1`, `p2`, `p3`, and `p4`.
+For example, there is a Hudi table named `table1`, which has four partitions: `p1`, `p2`, `p3`, and `p4`.
 A query hit `p1`, and StarRocks cached the metadata of `p1`.
 If the default time interval to update the metadata cached in StarRocks is 1 hour, there are the following two situations for subsequent updates:

 - If another query hits `p1` again and the current time from the last update is more than 1 hour, StarRock asynchronously updates the cached metadata of `p1`.
 - If another query hits `p1` again and the current time from the last update is less than 1 hour, StarRock does not asynchronously update the cached metadata of `p1`.

 ### Manual update

-To query the latest Hive data, make sure that the metadata cached in StarRocks is updated to the latest.
+To query the latest Hudi data, make sure that the metadata cached in StarRocks is updated to the latest.
 If the time interval from the last update does not exceed the default time interval, you can manually update the cached metadata before sending a query.

-- Execute the following statement to synchronize the schema changes (such as adding columns or removing partitions) of a Hive table to StarRocks.
+- Execute the following statement to synchronize the schema changes (such as adding columns or removing partitions) of a Hudi table to StarRocks.

     ```SQL
     REFRESH EXTERNAL TABLE [external_catalog.][db_name.]table_name;
     ```

-- Execute the following statement to synchronize the data changes (such as data ingestion) of a Hive table to StarRocks.
+- Execute the following statement to synchronize the data changes (such as data ingestion) of a Hudi table to StarRocks.

     ```SQL
     REFRESH EXTERNAL TABLE [external_catalog.][db_name.]table_name